Who we are

 - Creation of local employment: 11 permanent staff plus seasonal hires;

-- Direct beneficiaries: Over 1,300 of the poorest local people (approximately 50% women and children) collect wild flowers and they are paid each day in cash per kg - for some their only source of income in the year.
+- Direct beneficiaries: Over 1,300 of the poorest local people (approximately 50% women) collect wild flowers and they are paid each day in cash per kg - for some their only source of income in the year.
 A few families also earn by collecting wild fruits for our jams and other cordials;

 - Indirect beneficiaries: Other members of collectors family;